cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 ---

 There are a few things that I would like to mention as afterthoughts that I don't know where to place on the timeline.

+One of the most egregious ommisions I have made is the date of the BEL 2.0 release and the events that lead up to it.
+Even crazier, I don't know much of the pre-2016 history of how my group at Fraunhofer got involved with Selventa - perhaps it was their long history of text mining (since the dictionary and CRF days) that got these groups together.
+If someone has that information, I would be really glad to include it here.

+During my time at Fraunhofer, there were a lot of people working with BEL.
+Many of them made tools and algorithms that never got published, so unfortunately, they are not included in this history.

-First, is that the Chemotoxicogenomics Database had been converted to BEL by Thomas Weigers a long time ago, when the XML BEL format existed (another thing that I think wasn't worth bringing).
+The Chemotoxicogenomics Database had been converted to BEL by Thomas Weigers a long time ago, when the XML BEL format existed (another thing that I think wasn't worth bringing).
 I corresponded with him about it when I was at Fraunhofer, but unfortunately don't have access my the emails anymore to double check exactly what we talked about.
 He did send me the database as XBEL which he said he made with a script he wrote but didn't have anymore.
 Ultimately,